About Bush Prize: Native Nations

 Bush Prize: Native Nations is an annual honoring that celebrates Native-led organizations across the region who have a track record of successful community problem-solving.
 Bush Prize: Native Nations honorees support a culture of innovation, are highly-valued in community, and have a history of building creative, community-powered solutions for challenges in Native communities.

-In 2025, three organizations from Minnesota, North Dakota, South Dakota, and the Native nations that share that geography will be selected as Bush Prize: Native Nations honorees
+In 2025, three organizations from Minnesota, North Dakota, South Dakota, and the Native Nations that share that geography will be selected as Bush Prize: Native Nations honorees.

 Honoree Amount